The toys your children actually need.

 This can mean anything from traditional blocks, to lego or duplo.
 Bigger scale building like dens is fantastic creative play (this is where the material from the dressing up box and a few pegs comes in handy).

 Children have a natural affinity for making an environment that suits their play when encouraged to be creative.
-Pillows become boats, sheets become caves and upturned boxes; a shop.
+Pillows become boats, sheets become caves and upturned boxes, a shop or spaceship.

 Dolls / Figures

 Just a select few will do but dolls and little people are a useful addition to the toy store.
 They can be given a bath, attend a tea party, save the world or live in a lego house.